---

 ```

-**Mermaid uses backtick-argument syntax, NOT the block-delimiter syntax.** The entire diagram is a single backtick-delimited argument to `::mermaid()`.
-Do NOT use the `::mermaid()` / `::` open/close pattern used by `::latex()` — that will render as raw text instead of a diagram.
+Mermaid uses backtick-argument syntax, NOT the block-delimiter syntax.
+The entire diagram is a single backtick-delimited argument to `::mermaid()`.
+Do NOT use the `::mermaid()` / `::` open/close pattern used by `::latex()`.
+That pattern will render as raw text instead of a diagram.

 ```